Peter Lik Photography Prints Style

 Is there a need to copy Peter Lik's style

-A lot world's most devout art enthusiasts of my fine art prints have discovered Peter Lik's prints and Peter Lik photography style photos through his galleries and decided to search the web to see what alternatives exist.
-The most common thing they say to me is my photography and Peter Lik prints for sale looks similar.
+A lot of the world's most devout art enthusiasts, of my fine art prints, have discovered Peter Lik's prints and Peter Lik photography style photos through his galleries and decided to search the web to see what alternatives exist.
+The most common thing they say to me is that my photography and Peter Lik prints for sale look similar.
 People say that Alexander Vershinin photography and Peter Link photography are similar in many ways.
 I respect him and his work.
 I viewed Peter Lik prints for sale, and they are amazing.
 We both are very passionate about our work.
 Peter Lik is a fantastic landscape photographer, and I've admired his work for years.
-I'm endlessly passionate about inspiring fellow photographers to level-up their game, and I've always got a piece of advice for beginner photographers similar for Peter Lik, looking to sculpt their own personal style when capturing nature photographs - be your style Peter Lik similar or not.
+I'm endlessly passionate about inspiring fellow photographers to level-up their game, and I've always got a piece of advice for beginner photographers similar to Peter Lik, looking to sculpt their own personal style when capturing nature photographs - be your style like Peter Lik’s or not.
 While I do encourage beginners to find inspiration in the photographic masters of our world, I urge you - please never blatantly copy other framed fine art photography.
 J. Trout, renowned American marketing professional, has shown on multiple occasions that blind copying never works.
 There's a fine line (yet a huge gap) between taking inspiration from someone and flat-out copying them.
-Trout's advice is to strive for the prior in today's competitive world - in both business art.
+Trout's advice is to strive for the prior in today's competitive world - in both business and art.
 I always advise budding photographers to pour their heart and soul into every photograph they produce, keeping the work of masters in mind - without blatantly copying.
-The audience never accept clones from imitators.
+The audience never accepts clones from imitators.
 Take Kuindzhi - a prime example.
 Arkhip Kuindzhi was a world-famous Russian landscape painter (of Greek descent) born in 1842 and passed on in 1910!
 Kuindzhi completed his world-renowned artwork, "Moonlight Night on the Dnieper" back in 1880, after which he produced several of his copies.
 Each is considered an original.
 However, were other artists to make their copy too, we doubt it would get a 5-star review from critics.
 No matter how great the art is, it's still an obvious copy that wasn't produced by the original artist.
 Framed fine art photography like this is usually referred to as a "reproduction" instead.
 If you want to avoid your work being seen as a reproduction, it's important to find your own style and be original.
 Trust me - forget about success for a moment and focus on your unique spirit.
 In my opinion, you should always put passion ahead of profit, doing what makes you happy first - and pursuing what you believe in.
 The rest, including numbers, will fall into place.
 Focus first on creativity.
 Test to find what works and nurture the chemistry between you and your camera.
 Discover your own shooting techniques, and if you find something new and original, embrace it - the market will go crazy for it!
 Always show buyers something new that's never been done before - without ignoring the greats, but without copying them either.
 Start taking your camera with you wherever you go.
-Because you never know when mother nature will come out to play in all her glory - witch usually happens in the most unexpected of places.
+Because you never know when mother nature will come out to play in all her glory - which usually happens in the most unexpected of places.
 Peter Lik, a fine art landscape photographer, hailing from Australia, has gone on to become a household name.
-With galleries scattered across the USA and prints selling for millions of dollars his work certainly creates a buzz.
+With galleries scattered across the USA and prints selling for millions of dollars, his work certainly creates a buzz.
 Rightly so.
 His acrylic face-mounted prints look stunning, so let's take a deeper look into what has become known as the "Peter Lik Photography Style".